 He had time to help you and he had time to just talk to you.
 He had a good sense of humor, and could respond to the unexpected comment.
 Even while taking things with due seriousness he could discuss them lightly.
 It had to do with confidence—the confidence he had in himself and the faith he had in you to get things done.
 He saw your strengths and what you were capable of and let things you weren’t so great about slide.
 If he felt you knew what you were doing he’d give you a lot of room.
 If he had to crack down on something he’d tell you why and apologize for it.
 He never, ever held his authority over you or made power plays, but he made you want to do your best for him because you didn’t want to let him down.

 This was my assistant principal and he left last April to become a principal of another school.
 Our school went through a big adjustment when he left and so did I. In fact for the first three months of this school year I was still doing things the way he had allowed me to, being the way I had been able to.
-I've had to change but I've been capable of doing it.
+I've had to change but I've been capable of doing so.
 I’ve channeled some of the things he had done as a leader and it’s helping me.
 A good boss is a true leader.
 And they don’t come a dime a dozen.
 Take it from a formerly erratic employee.